boltops-tools/pipedream/README.md

 File | Description
 --- | ---
 pipeline.rb | The CodePipeline pipeline written as a DSL.
 This is required.
 Here are the [Pipeline DSL docs](https://pipedream.run/docs/dsl/pipeline/) schedule.rb | A CloudWatch scheduled event written as a DSL.
-Here are the [schedule.rb docs](https://pipedream.run/docs/dsl/schedule/)
+Here are the [Schedule DSL docs](https://pipedream.run/docs/dsl/schedule/)

 ## DSL